spences10/twitter-bot-bootstrap/README.md

 ![](/src/images/c9-strings-config.png)
 *add query and sub-query strings*
+*you can also update blocked strings to block more stuff*

 Then add the username of the Twitter account you are using to the `tweetNow` function in the `bot.js` file, this will ensure your bot doesn't reply to itself when it has been followed by a user.